-When it was all over, when the bloodied corpses had been unceremoniously tossed into the backs of red pickup trucks--separate ones--a few men with shovels hurriedly filled the holes.
-One of them made a passing attempt at covering up the large blood stains by kicking dirt over them.
+When it was all over, when the bloodied corpses had been unceremoniously tossed into the backs of red pickup trucks-separate ones-a few men with shovels hurriedly filled the holes.
+One of them made a passing attempt at covering up the large bloodstains by kicking dirt over them.
 A few minutes later, the teams took the field.
 Second half was under way.

 Our meeting was arranged for three o'clock that afternoon.
 The swiftness with which the appointment was set surprised me.
 I'd expected delays, a round of questioning at least, perhaps a check of our papers.
 But I was reminded of how unofficial even official matters still were in Afghanistan: all Farid had to do was tell one of the whip-carrying Talibs that we had personal business to discuss with the man in white.
 Farid and he exchanged words.
 The guy with the whip then nodded and shouted something in Pashtu to a young man on the field, who ran to the south-end goalposts where the Talib in the sunglasses was chatting with the plump cleric who'd given the sermon.
 The three spoke.
 I saw the guy in the sunglasses look up.
 He nodded.
-Said something in the message back to us.
+Said something in the messenger's ear.
+The young man relayed the message back to us.